US women beat Jamaica 5-0 at the W Championship - WHIZ News

-MONTERREY, Mexico (AP) — Sophia Smith scored twice in the opening minutes and the U.S. women’s national team edged closer to a spot in the 2023 World Cup with a 5-0 victory over Jamaica on Thursday in the CONCACAF W Championship.
+MONTERREY, Mexico (AP) — The U.S. women’s national team qualified for the 2023 World Cup on Thursday night at the CONCACAF W Championship.

-With two victories at the W Championship, the United States leads its group and is in position to qualify for next summer’s World Cup, co-hosted by Australia and New Zealand.
-The Americans could wrap it up later Thursday with a win or draw for Haiti against Mexico.
+The United States defeated Jamaica 5-0 at Estadio BBVA but had to wait until Haiti downed Mexico 3-0 in the late game to secure a spot in next summer’s World Cup in Australia and New Zealand.

-The United States has played in every World Cup, winning the last two tournaments and four overall.
+With two victories at the W Championship, the United States was atop its group and became the first team to win one of the region’s four World Cup berths up for grabs.
+The U.S. women have qualified for every World Cup, winning the last two tournaments and four overall.

 Rose Lavelle scored in the 59th minute and Kristie Mewis added a goal in the 83rd.
 Some three minutes later Trinity Rodman, daughter for former NBA player Dennis Rodman, scored her second international goal.